 Electricity

-Repair Category 2
+Repair Category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes Whilst the electricity consumer unit appears to be of a modern style, some older components remain in place, such as a lack of plug points in bedrooms which may not meet modern day needs.
+An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-There are aspects of the electrical installation which may not satisfy current day needs as the fusebox is of an older type.
-Damage was noted to some wall sockets.